Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 Choosing Where to Begin

-Both EMDR therapy and Brainspotting reach the level where the problem actually lives: the subcortical nervous system, below language and below insight.
+Both EMDR and Brainspotting reach the level where the problem actually lives: the subcortical nervous system, below language and below insight.
 The difference is in how they get there, and which route fits your particular nervous system and history.

 Explore More